 “But he hasn’t barked yet because he’s a good dog.
 Even if he’s a cat.”
 I tried.

 Indeed.
 Felix was a tremendous cat, the best pet ever, and my best friend.

 “Don’t!
 Care!”
 He jabbed his fatty index into my shoulder.
 “Bitch!”
 He stormed out of the laundry room.

 I punched the start button on the dryer and went upstairs too.
 In the living room, Felix dozed on a sunny spot on the rug.
 Lifting his head just a tiny bit, he acknowledged my presence.
 “You have to be careful from now on.
 He heard you exercising.”
 I told Felix.

 “It’s called conversing, Pat.”
 Felix lectured me in his usual manner.
 “Besides, you never know, when a foreign language comes handy.”
 Of course, he was right.
 I knew it, and Felix knew that I knew it.
 Garbagegoblin made me irritable, and poor Felix had it coming.

 “Boastful as ever, old friend.”
 He only rolled his golden eyes and twitched with his tail.
 I was annoying him, but I could do better.
 “Come here, and let me pet you.
 Please.”

 “Oh hell, no!”
 He sat up alarmed, fur bristling.
 “No!
 No. Not.
 Ugh, Pat!
-I swear the first thing, when we switch back, that I will borrow you for a daycare center.
+I swear the first thing, when we switch back, I will borrow you to a daycare center.
 See what good it does to you!”
 I was already kneeling beside him and softly scratching him behind his ear.

 “I know.”
 He stretched into my palm, bending a bit towards me so I caught the spot.